Reading Time: 6 minutes

 Analysis

 In this play, Shelley constructed two specific moral arguments.
 The first is about the crime of sexual violation as a justification for patricide; the second concerns the worthlessness of evidence extracted by torture.
 But Shelley took liberties with the remarkably detailed sources to advance his position.
 For example, he conveniently ignores the love affair that Beatrice conducted with Olimpio, the married seneschal of the castle who bludgeoned Cenci to death.
 Nor does he indicate that she bore the man’s child and gave it up for adoption.
 Her relationship with her brother is portrayed as loving and respectful, although extant sources imply that it was strained and coercive.
-These differences are starkly emphasized when the play is contrasted with other accounts.
+These differences are starkly emphasised when the play is contrasted with other accounts.

 The play and especially the author’s preface also make it clear that “truths” extracted by torture have no more credibility than outright lies.
 The poetic prose aims at Shakespearean grandeur; the yokel assassins have the fecklessness of Hamlet’s gravediggers, while Beatrice is cast as a grievously wronged Portia.